RsyncProject/rsync/rsync.1.md

-    This option is useful for those times that you need the argument's character set to be converted for the remote host, if the remote shell is incompatible with the default backslash-escpaing method, or there is some other reason that you want the majority of the options and arguments to bypass the command-line of the remote shell.
+    This option is useful for those times that you need the argument's character set to be converted for the remote host, if the remote shell is incompatible with the default backslash-escaping method, or there is some other reason that you want the majority of the options and arguments to bypass the command-line of the remote shell.